 Deciding on a Package Plan

-American Plan: This is a fishing package that includes meals prepared for you and often, a fishing guide.
-Given the costs related to offering these services, the price of an American Plan package is generally higher than a housekeeping package.
-American Plan packages are generally charged on a per-person basis and there may be a minimum party size.
+American Plan: This fishing package includes meals prepared for you and often, a fishing guide.
+Given the costs of offering these services, an American Plan package is generally higher than a housekeeping package.
+American Plan packages are generally charged per person, and there may be a minimum party size.
 Find lodges offering American Plan packages here.

-Housekeeping Cabin: Housekeeping packages generally involve the rental of just the cabin at a fishing lodge.
-You can bring your own boat or rent one of the boats owned by the lodge - renting a boat and the motor is at an additional cost.
-Most housekeeping packages are priced on a per-person basis but a few lodges offer a flat rate for the week (subject to a maximum party size where additional people beyond the maximum increase the cost).
+Housekeeping Cabin: Housekeeping packages generally involve renting just the cabin at a fishing lodge.
+You can bring your boat or rent one of the boats owned by the lodge - renting a boat and the motor is at an additional cost.
+Most housekeeping packages are priced per person, but a few lodges offer a flat rate for the week (subject to a maximum party size where additional people beyond the maximum increase the cost).
 Find lodges in Sunset Country offering housekeeping packages here.

 Information for Travellers from the USA